eik-lib/website/docs/client_app_packages.md

 ### eik.json definitions

-In your app's `eik.json` or `package.json` file, you use the `files` key to define local file paths to be included when packaging.
+In your app's Eik config you use the `files` key to define local file paths to be included when packaging.

 #### eik.json file entrypoints